TheAngryDarling/SwiftPatches/README.md

 * **FileManager**
   * **Swift >= 4.2** OR **ObjectiveC Runtime**
     * Added fileExists(atPath path: String, isDirectory: inout Bool) -> Bool method
+* **Process**
+  * Added proeprty executable to handle the decision making for getting/setting the value between launchPath and executableURL when switching between swift versions and platforms
+  * Added property currentDirectory  to handle the decision making for getting/setting the value between currentDirectoryPath and currentDirectoryURL when switching between swift versions and platforms
+  * Added method execute to handle the decision making for executing either launch and run when switching between swift versions and platforms

 ## Authors